 Sopdet nodded.
 "Door's that way."

 "That's not what I mean!"
-Using her staff, a striped shepherd's crook inlaid with jewels and a tiny pair of wings, Sailor Osiris levered herself to her feet.
+Leaning on her staff, a striped shepherd's crook inlaid with jewels and a tiny pair of wings, Sailor Osiris levered herself to her feet.
 "Mama, let me go with Sailor Makaiju!"

 "Darling, please," said Banebded, looking up into her daughter's face.
-Now she was glad the others couldn't see: even with firsthand knowledge of the modest bodysuit built in, that skirt was really terribly short.
+Now she was glad the others couldn't see: even though she knew the outfit had a modest bodysuit built in, that skirt was really terribly short.
 "This is complicated, adult business."

 "It's sailor senshi business," corrected the princess.
 "I'm a senshi."